 Many businesses have reported that workers working next to windows or under skylights, stay more productive and positive throughout the day of work.
-Due to this, many companies are beginning to change the layout of their workspaces to increase natural lighting in meeting rooms, office spaces and even bathrooms!
+Due to this, many companies are beginning to change the layout of their workspaces to increase the natural lighting in meeting rooms, office spaces, and even bathrooms!

 Have the correct desk/desk setup

 Though many companies and businesses try to sell multiple expensive desk organisation items, or study apps to increase your working efficiency.
 Tough they might help, these are not really necessary.
 Here are a few quick tips to turn your desk into a study haven.